Deepwater Gulf of Mexico

 BP employs more than 2,300 people in the Gulf of Mexico business and supports tens of thousands of additional jobs in the region.

-BP’s world-class scientists, engineers and R&D capabilities have together enabled us to achieve a number of technological firsts in finding and producing oil from the deepwater Gulf.
+BP’s world-class scientists, engineers and R&D capabilities have together enabled the company to achieve a number of technological firsts in finding and producing oil from the deepwater Gulf.

-Located at depths reaching more than 7,000 feet in some locations, the Mardi Gras Pipeline transportation system moves BP’s production from the four operated production platforms in the deepwater Gulf of Mexico.
+Located at depths reaching more than 7,000 feet in some locations, the Mardi Gras Pipeline transportation system moves oil and gas production from the four BP-operated production platforms in the deepwater Gulf of Mexico to onshore facilities.

 Committed to the Future

-BP currently has ten rigs operating in the Gulf, a company record.
-They are engaged in a range of activities including exploration, appraisal and development activities.
+BP currently operates a sizable drilling rig fleet in the deepwater Gulf.
+These state-of-the-art rigs are engaged in a range of activities including exploration, appraisal and development activities.

-BP is progressing two major operated projects in the Gulf of Mexico: Na Kika Phase 3 and Mad Dog Phase 2.
+BP is progressing three major operated projects in the Gulf of Mexico: Atlantis North, Na Kika Phase 3 and Mad Dog Phase 2.

 In June 2012, BP announced the start-up of the Galapagos development.
-The development includes the subsea tie-back to the BP-operated Na Kika facility of three deepwater fields — Isabela, Santiago and Santa Cruz.
+The development includes the subsea tie-back of three deepwater fields — Isabela, Santiago and Santa Cruz — to the BP-operated Na Kika facility.

-BP also continues to progress a strong portfolio of development options including Paleogene discoveries Tiber and Kaskida.
+BP also continues to progress a strong portfolio of development options including Paleogene discoveries Kaskida, Tiber and Gila.

 - Tiber, an oil discovery in the deepwater Gulf in 2009, is believed to be one of the largest finds in the region.
-Drilled to a total depth of 35,055 feet including 4,132 feet of water, the Tiber exploration well is one of the deepest ever drilled.
+Drilled to a total depth of 35,055 feet including 4,132 feet of water, the Tiber exploration well is one of the deepest ever drilled by the oil and gas industry.
+BP is the operator with a 62 percent working interest, while Petrobras owns a 20 percent stake and ConocoPhillips 18 percent.

 - Gila is BP’s third significant discovery in recent years in the emerging Paleogene trend in the deepwater Gulf of Mexico.
 It is located approximately 300 miles southwest of New Orleans, in nearly 5,000 feet of water.
 An initial discovery well was drilled to a total depth of 29,221 feet, but further appraisal drilling will be required to determine the size and potential commerciality of the discovery.
 BP is the operator of Gila with 80 percent working interest, while ConocoPhillips holds a 20 percent stake.